Central Management (ZL)

 photo: BMF/Wenzel

-In addition to the official activities of the telecommunications office and the mining authorities, Directorate General VI includes a wide range of diverse topics and offers and sees itself as a service point and contact for the industry.
+In addition to the official activities of the mining authorities, Directorate General VI covers a wide range of diverse topics and bids and sees itself as a service centre and point of contact for industry.

 Director General Andreas Reichhardt

 The mining authorities are responsible for enforcing the Mineral Resources Act (MinroG).
-In addition, in the area of mining, the fundamental issues of Austrian mineral raw material policy as well as the technical fundamental issues are responsible.
-Another focus is on the industrial policy for heavy and basic industry (oil, gas, cement, plastics, raw material transport and transport safety, hydrogen and extraction, conversion, storage and transport of methane) that affects mining and coal and steel.
+In addition, the Mining Sector is responsible for fundamental matters of Austrian mineral resources policy and fundamental technical matters.
+Another focus is on industrial policy relating to mining and the mining industry for the heavy and basic materials industry (crude oil, natural gas, cement, plastics, raw materials transport and transport safety, hydrogen and the profit, conversion, storage and transport of methane).

-In addition, Directorate General VI oversees the regional innovation systems, which aim to implement digitization and innovation projects with a regional focus and to set up funding initiatives.
-Security research primarily supports Austrian companies in the development of new technologies, while technology transfer seeks to increase the share of top domestic technology in exports.
+Directorate General VI is also responsible for the Regional Innovation Systems, which aim to implement digitalisation and innovation projects with a regional focus and establish funding initiatives.
+Security research primarily supports Austrian entrepreneurs in the development of new technologies, while technology transfer aims to increase the share of domestic cutting-edge technology in exports.

-In this way, Directorate General VI wants to make an active contribution to strengthening Austria as a business location.
+In this way, Directorate General VI aims to actively contribute to strengthening Austria as a business location.

 Strategic Objective

-• Supporting the raw and basic materials industry to increase competitiveness
+• Supporting the raw materials industry to increase competitiveness

-• Support for and promotion of digitization and innovation projects as part of broadband and 5G expansion
+• Support for and promotion of digitalisation and innovation projects in the context of broadband and 5G expansion

 • Research funding

-• Official activities of the mining authorities (MinRoG)
+• Official activities of the mining authorities (Mineral Resources Act)

 • Digitalisation projects